ParadoxalCorp/FelixBot/usage.md

 ### Greetings and farewell target

 You have a full control of where the greetings messages are sent, you can set it so they will be sent to a specific channel, or directly to the member who just joined.
-However, when a member leave, the farewell message can't be sent to their DMs
+However, when a member leaves, the farewell message can't be sent to their DMs

 ### Greetings and farewell settings